dcolascione/elisp-generators/README.md

 A program extracts values from an iterator by passing the iterator to the `next` function.
-When an iterator can generate no more values, `next` raises the generator-ended condition, which callers must handle using condition-case if not using a higher-level iteration construct.
+When an iterator can generate no more values, `next` raises the stop-iteration condition, which callers must handle using condition-case if not using a higher-level iteration construct.
 `next` accepts a single argument that defaults to nil.
 This argument becomes the value to which `yield` evaluates in the context of the